 Teaching

-My classes emphasize equipping students to think, converse, and write as historians: to consider important historical trends, participate in careful analysis of texts and events, and to engage with key questions.
-I believe students at all levels can fruitfully engage primary sources and can analyze—and join in—scholarly debates about important issues.
+My history courses equip students to think, converse, research, and write as historians: to understand key features of historical periods and events; to thoughtfully analyze different types of source materials; and to engage with current scholarship.
+I believe students at all levels can fruitfully engage primary sources and join in scholarly debates about important issues.

 - University of North Alabama